OScollab/osdiversity/code-of-conduct-enforcement/consequence-ladder.md

 ### Level 0: No Action
 Recomendations do not indicate violation of CPG

-### Level 1:Simple Warning Issued
+### Level 1: Simple Warning Issued
 * A private, written warning from project leadership, with **clarity of violation, consequences of continued behavior**.

-### Level 2: Warning + Mediation
+### Level 2: Warning + 1:1
 Recommendations indicate a violation of CPG through a single incident or series of actions that create toxicity in the community.
-Mediation provides opportunity to provide perspective, gain empathy, and steps for resetting behavior.
+1:1 discussion provides opportunity to provide perspective, gain empathy, and steps for resetting behavior.
 * Mediation Session
 * Boundries for further action set.  (next time x happens)